 Running your business means you’ve got to keep tabs on a lot of different moving parts.
 We’re always impressed with the entrepreneurs and small business owners we work with; they can manage a lot.
 But it’s not worth running yourself into the ground and losing your passion for your business.
 According to a report by Sage, small businesses spend an average of 120 working days per year on administrative tasks.
 Another study found that a majority of entrepreneurs say the administrative burden of managing federal taxes is worse than actually paying taxes.

-If you’re finding that you’re spending more time in areas that you don’t love (say the bookkeeping and invoices) and less time doing what got you started in the first place (customer service or creating your products), then it might be time to hand it over to a professional.
+If you’re finding that you’re spending more time in areas that you don’t love (say the bookkeeping and invoices) and less time doing what got you started in the first place (customer service or creating your products), then it might be time to admit to yourself that “I do need to hire a bookkeeper”, and hand it over to a professional.

 Look online to see what options are available.
 Be sure to take into consideration pricing and fees.
 There are many affordable solutions that can help you handle your bookkeeping and taxes for a flat monthly fee.
 You’ll have a better handle on what it might cost to hand your bookkeeping over to someone else and you’ll also know what you’ll be able to gain from using their services as well.
 That’s a win!